jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 It was supposed to feel like hobby.

-I think I would like to change the rules by which I was reformulating these texts.
+I think I might like to change the rules by which I was reformulating these texts.
 I think I want to be more ok with words that seem to exaggerate or be quite strong.
 For instance "distinct", ''rule", "defined".
 Maybe I want to keep those words in there.
 I think I am noticing that many words just are black and white.
 If I use a thesaurus I get to see words that might also be quite strong.
 Maybe I can leave it with adding maybe's and perhapses and leave words that seem to express it strongly, in there.